dmnsgn/sublime-stylefmt/README.md

-# sublime-cssfmt
+# sublime-stylefmt
-Sublime Text plugin for [CSSfmt](https://github.com/morishitter/cssfmt)
+Sublime Text plugin for [Stylefmt](https://github.com/morishitter/stylefmt)

 ## Install

 ### Package Control

-Install `CSSfmt` with [Package Control](https://packagecontrol.io/packages/CSSfmt) and restart Sublime.
+Install `Stylefmt` with [Package Control](https://packagecontrol.io/packages/Stylefmt) and restart Sublime.

 **You need to have [Node.js](http://nodejs.org) installed.**
 Make sure it's in your $PATH by running `node -v` in your command-line.